 "Insights into Financial Giving" offers tips on why financial giving is considered important, to help congregations as they plan their financial campaigns.
 For example, Money Matters: Personal Giving in American Churches, a recent study of church finances, identifies four basic motivations: Thankfulness and Altruism, Reciprocity with God, Reciprocity with the individual's faith group, and Giving as an extension of the self.

 "Insights into Financial Giving" poses 11 "bottom line questions" and asks congregations to consider which are appropriate to them, which take priority and what steps they would take to respond to them.
 One says, for example, "Remember that people give to people and not to budgets and shortages.
 The first rule of fundraising is to ask.
 Do you ask personally and connect the contributions to how they concretely assist people in their spiritual, physical, and other needs?"

 Finally, to enable congregations to take advantage of the information it provides, "Insights into Financial Giving" offers a series of next steps.

 "Insights into Financial Giving" was written by Dirk J. Hart, a retired pastor and denominational executive in church development.

-To obtain a copy of "Insights into Financial Giving," contact Sheryl Wiggins, at Hartford Seminary's Hartford Institute for Religion Research, 860.509.9542 or email@example.com.
+To obtain a copy of "Insights into Financial Giving," contact Sheryl Wiggins, at Hartford International University's Hartford Institute for Religion Research, 860.509.9542 or email@example.com.
 The six-page booklet costs $2.00, including shipping; discounts are available on multiple copies.

-David Roozen is Director of the Hartford Institute for Religion Research at Hartford Seminary.
+David Roozen is Director of the Hartford Institute for Religion Research at Hartford International University.
 He is available for interviews at: email@example.com or 860.509.9546.